tissla/opforjellyfin/README.md

 - SpykerNZ for his metadata
 - Anacrolix awesome torrent lib
 - Charm team for cool stuff that I should use more

+## ⚠️ Disclaimer

+This tool is provided **as-is** with no guarantees or warranties.
+Use it at your own risk.

+While care has been taken to avoid destructive behavior, this tool manipulates files and downloads torrents – always review the source code and test cautiously.
+The author is not responsible for any damage to your system, loss of data, or violation of terms of service related to the use of this software.

+Also note:
+This project is not affiliated with One Pace, Jellyfin, or any content providers.
+Please respect local laws and copyright regulations.